SkinsRestorer/resource-pages/README.md

 # resource-pages
-Our BBCode and Markdown from SpigotMC, Hangar, Ore and other websites.
+Our BBCode and Markdown from SpigotMC, Hangar, Modrinth and other websites.

 ## [SpigotMC](https://www.spigotmc.org/resources/skinsrestorer.2124)